James-Lol/Roblox-F3x-Btools-Module/README.md

 2. Module.SetAnchor(Part, Anchored)  Sets the anchored property of a part to Anchored.

 3. Module.CreatePart(CFrame, Parent, PartType)  Creates a new part at the specified CFrame and sets its parent to the specified Parent.
 [PartType not required]
+This also monstly returnes the created Part but sometimes it dosen't!

 All Part Types :
 "Normal","Truss","Wedge","Corner","Cylinder","Ball","Seat","Vehicle Seat","Spawn"